-We now present how to form the training data from a collection of shopping baskets.
-Each training example is a tuple: $\big \langle(B, i), L\big \rangle$ where $B$ is the set of products currently in the basket, $i$ is a potential product, and $L$ is the label $+$ or $-$ to indicate whether $i$ was chosen.
+We present how to form the training data from a collection of shopping baskets.
+Each training example is a tuple: $\big \langle(B, i), L\big \rangle$ where $B$ is the set of products currently in the basket, $i$ is a potential product, and $L$ is the label $+$ or $-$ to indicate whether $i$ was chosen or not.

-\textbf{Positive examples.} For each basket, we select each product in turn and use as the potential product, and the remaining products are interpreted as the products currently in the basket.
-In this manner, we obtain $m_B$ positive examples, where $m_B$ is the number of products in the basket $B$, and we use $\mathcal{D}^+$ to denote the set of positive examples.
+\textbf{Positive examples.} For each basket, we pick each product in turn and use as the potential product, the remaining products are interpreted as the products currently in the basket.
+By this way, we obtain $m_B$ positive examples, where $m_B$ is the number of products in the basket $B$.

-\textbf{Negative examples.} Since negative examples are not available, we obtain them by \textit{negative sampling} by using the uniform sampling method.
+\textbf{Negative examples.} Since the negative examples are not available, we obtain them by \textit{negative sampling}).
+Here, we use the uniform sampling method.
 Other strategies are left for future work.
-For each positive example, $\big \langle(B, i), +\big \rangle$, we randomly select a product $j$ that is not in $B$ to form a negative example, $\big \langle(B, j), -\big \rangle$.
-For each positive example, we repeat this procedure $n$ times to obtain $n$ negative examples, and we use $\mathcal{D}^-$ to denote the set of negative examples.
+For each positive example $\big \langle(B, i), +\big \rangle$, we randomly pick a product $j$ which is not in $B$ to form a negative example $\big \langle(B, j), -\big \rangle$.
+For each positive example, we repeat this procedure $n$ times to obtain $n$ negative examples.